Polaritonic Bloch's Theorem beyond the Long-Wavelength Approximation

-We tackle these challenges by demonstrating that Bloch's theorem can be rigorously extended to crystalline solids under strong light–matter coupling beyond the LWA.
+Here, we take a different approach and show that Bloch’s theorem extends intrinsically to crystalline solids strongly coupled to spatially varying quantized fields beyond the LWA.
+The full light–matter Hamiltonian retains a generalized translational symmetry consistent with the lattice, enabling a polaritonic Bloch's theorem and the explicit construction of polaritonic Bloch functions.
 The key insight is that the quantized field acts locally on each electron, effectively as a one-body potential, thereby preserving the lattice periodicity.
 Moreover, we introduce a general framework to incorporate multimode cavity effects, weighting the field modes according to the Planck statistics.
 This analysis reveals that contributions beyond the characteristic cavity mode are finite at low frequencies and high temperatures.
 Together, these advances provide a robust and physically consistent foundation for predictive studies of cavity-modified material properties and collective light–matter phenomena.